DeterminateSystems/nix-installer/README.md

 ## As a Github Action

-You can use `nix-installer` as a Github action like so:
+You can use the [`nix-installer-action`](https://github.com/DeterminateSystems/nix-installer-action) Github action like so:

 ```yaml
 on: